 South Melbourne Rate Book: 1890-91, p 53, rate no 2031; 1900-01, p 19, rate no 687; 1910-11, p 19, rate no 690.
-PROV VPRS 8816/P1
+PROV VPRS 8816/PI

-Melbourne & Metropolitan Board of Works, plan no 19, South Melbourne, 1894.
+Melbourne & Metropolitan Board of Works, plan no 19, South Melbourne, 1894..

 Charles Daley, The History of South Melbourne (Melbourne 1940).

 Susan Priestley, South Melbourne, a History (Melbourne 1995).

 City of South Melbourne, South Melbourne's Heritage.

-Miles Lewis, 'The Diagnosis of Prefabricated Buildings', Australian Journal of Historical Archaeology, 3 (1985), pp 56-69 Miles Lewis, 'The Portable House' in Robert Irving [ed], The History and Design of the Australian House (Melbourne 1985), pp 274-289.
+Miles Lewis, 'The Diagnosis of Prefabricated Buildings', Australian Journal of Historical Archaeology, 3 (1985), pp 56-69

+Miles Lewis, 'The Portable House' in Robert Irving [ed], The History and Design of the Australian House (Melbourne 1985), pp 274-289.

 Miles Lewis, 'The Asian Trade in Portable Buildings', Fabrications, 4 (June 1993), pp 31-55

 A four-roomed house framed in exotic (believed Malayan) timbers, with a later skillion extension at the rear and a detached shed to the north.
 Externally the house has been rendered, aluminium windows inserted in the façade, the roof clad in corrugated iron, and all original features are concealed except for the crossed top plates, characteristic of Malayan carpentry, which are visible at the south-west corner, and a single protruding plate at the north-west corner.
 Internally there has been substantial alteration to the south-east room, where the wall to the passage has been removed, and angled brick fireplace built in one corner, and the ceiling height lowered.
 More generally the floor height has been raised, the internal surfaces have been relined, and the former rear windows and other joinery removed.
 Where the floor have been opened the original bearers can be seen, and were the wall lining has been lifted a wide range of nineteenth century wallpaper fragments are exposed, and original coded markings on structural timbers are visible.
-The roof space is highly intact, displaying the characteristic features of such houses including ar taken to be original, but there is evidence that a former trap or dormer window on towards the south has been removed.
+The roof space is highly intact, displaying the characteristic features of such houses including a row of king posts, a sub-ridge beam, and marked timbers; inconsistencies in the boarded roof cladding are taken to be original, but there is evidence that a former trap or dormer window on towards the south has been removed.